BurntSushi/toml/README.md

+# THIS PROJECT IS UNMAINTAINED

+The last commit to this repo before writing this message occurred over two years ago.
+While it was never my intention to abandon this package, it's clear that I have.

+While many issues and PRs have piled up, the most significant short-coming of this library at present is that it has fallen behind the upstream TOML specification.

+Many folks are still using this package, and so long as you're happy, there's no pressing reason to switch to something else.
+With that said, it would probably be wise to organize around an existing alternative or fork this project and update it.

+I have no plans on handing ownership of this project over to someone else, unless that someone can meet an extremely high bar that inspires confidence that the project will be in good hands.
+In particular, I've had mostly poor (but not always) experiences with handing maintenance of a project over to someone else.

 ## TOML parser and encoder for Go with reflection

 TOML stands for Tom's Obvious, Minimal Language.
 This Go package provides a